Energinet-DataHub/energy-origin/doc/onboarding.md

 With the newly created secret you should be able to test a login with our .REST scripts at:

-samples\Scripts\self-client-credentials copy.rest

-Replace client ID and Client Secret and test out the script to get a bearer token and after calling the endpoint to get consents.
-The endpoint should just return an empty list.
-This will test A) we can get an bearer token for client credentials and B) We are able to call an API and get access.
+With Client ID and Client Secret we can now onboard and test to our application:

+Creation of client
+* doc\onboarding-create-client.rest
+    * Use Energinet Issuer Client Credentials to login and get token
+    * Use token to Create client.

+Test of client
+* doc\onboarding-test-client-credentials.rest
+    * Login as created client
+    * Test client can make API calls.
+(Get list of consents.
+Will be empty Result list.)

 With everything tested we just need to deliver Client ID and Client Secret to the contact person in a securely manor.